hyperledger-archives/sawtooth-docs-archive/generator/source/release/bumper/notes.md

 [> back to top <](#top)

 # Documentation

-In addition to updates for Hyperledger Sawtooth 1.1 features, technical corrections, and bug fixes throughout, the documentation has the following changes and improvements.
+In addition to updates for Hyperledger Sawtooth 1.1 features, technical corrections, and bug fixes throughout, the Sawtooth documentation has the following changes and improvements.

-- New Rust SDK documentation.
-- New glossary of Sawtooth terminology.

 ## Application Developer’s Guide